 The preparation of financial statements in conformity with approved accounting and reporting standards requires management to make judgments, estimates and assumptions that affect the application of accounting policies and reported amounts of assets, liabilities, income and expenses.
 The estimates and associated assumptions are based on historical experience and various other factors that are believed to be reasonable under the circumstances.
 Actual results may differ from these estimates.
 The estimates and underlying assumptions are reviewed on an ongoing basis.
-Revisions to accounting estimates are recognized in the period in which the estimate is revised if the revision affects only that period, or in the period of the revision and future periods if the revision affects both current and future periods.
+Revisions to accounting estimates are recognized in the period in which the estimate is revised if the revision affects only that period, or in the period of the revision and future periods.